jeffreyvanhees/temper/README.md

 ### Installation
 Follow the following steps in your console:
-- Clone the repo to your locale machine
+- Clone the repo to your local machine
 - Run `composer install`
 - Run `npm install`
 - Run `npm run dev`